 - Amazon Gift Card to buy Kindle Books or other useful travel essentials that they may have realised they want.

-If your friend or family member didn’t move away with decent luggage, then you could gift them this to make it easier for them to travel from their new home or when they move back.
+If you’re looking for a gift for someone leaving the country who hasn’t bought luggage for their trip yet, then you could gift them this to make it easier for them to travel from their new home or when they move back.

 There are also foldable travel backpacks that can be really useful when you’re travelling somewhere with a larger bag but want something smaller to carry your things around while you’re out exploring during the day.

 If your loved one is into photography and has a lot of gear then you could consider giving them a camera backpack specifically designed for all their tech gear.

 As a travel blogger, I’m constantly carrying around my Sony a6000 mirrorless camera, a GoPro, a tripod, a selfie-stick with a tripod for my GoPro, and a Gorilla Pod, and often my MacBook and ALL the chargers!